KILTprotocol/spec-ext-credential-api/readme.md

 The extension MUST only send the request with active consent of the user.
 This is the first step where the user’s DID is revealed to the dApp.

+If the `owner` DID URI was provided and the extension controls this DID, then the response SHOULD include the same `owner`.
+Legacy attesters provide meaningless values in this field, so if the extension does not control this DID, then the response MUST include `owner` set to the DID the user chooses.

 If the `quote` was provided, and the user has entered the password to decrypt the private key for signing the request, the extension SHOULD temporarily cache either the password or the unencrypted private key,